AEO Strategy Part 2: Platform Strategy and Running Experiments

 3. Strategy for Each Platform

-As mentioned in AEO Strategy: Part 1, there are mainly two different kinds of sites:
+As covered in Part 1, there are two categories of sites to think about:

 1. Onsite: your own website